objcio/articles/2014-03-07-ip-tcp-http.markdown

 The IPv6 header has a fixed length of 40 bytes.
 It's a lot simpler than IPv4 -- a few lessons were learned in the years that have passed since IPv4.

 The source and destination addresses are again the most interesting fields.
-In IPv6 the *next header* field specifies what data follows the header.
+In IPv6, the *next header* field specifies what data follows the header.
 IPv6 allows chaining of headers inside the packet.
 Each subsequent IPv6 header will also have a *next header* field until the actual payload is reached.
 When the *next header* field, for example, is 6 (TCP's protocol number), the rest of the packet will be TCP data.

 Again: Wikipedia's [article on IPv6 packets](https://en.wikipedia.org/wiki/IPv6_packet) has a lot more detail.

 ### Fragmentation

 In IPv4, packets (datagrams) can get [fragmented](https://en.wikipedia.org/wiki/IP_fragmentation).
 The underlying transport layer will have an upper limit to the length of packet it can support.
 In IPv4, a router may fragment a packet if it gets routed onto an underlying data link for which the packet would otherwise be too big.
 These packets will then get reassembled at the destination host.
-The sender can decide to disallow routers to fragment packets, in which turn they'll send a *Packet Too Big* [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) back to the sender.
+The sender can decide to disallow routers to fragment packets, in which case they'll send a *Packet Too Big* [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) back to the sender.

 In IPv6, a router will always drop the packet and send back a *Packet Too Big* [ICMP6](https://en.wikipedia.org/wiki/ICMPv6) message to the sender.
 The end points use this to do a [path MTU discovery](https://en.wikipedia.org/wiki/Path_MTU) to figure out what the optimal so-called *maximum transfer unit* (MTU) along the path between the two hosts is.
-Only when the upper-layer has a has minimum payload size that is too big for this MTU will IPv6 use [fragmentation](https://en.wikipedia.org/wiki/IPv6_packet#Fragmentation).
-With TCP over IPv6 this is not the case.
+Only when the upper layer has a minimum payload size that is too big for this MTU will IPv6 use [fragmentation](https://en.wikipedia.org/wiki/IPv6_packet#Fragmentation).
+With TCP over IPv6, this is not the case.

 ## TCP — Transmission Control Protocol